Kid-Created Logic Puzzles

 Some students were reluctant to try or did not want to persevere in the challenge, but when encouraged to keep at it, almost all were rewarded by the satisfaction of creating a solvable puzzle.
 As with many projects, if kids feel their work will have value to others and be used or displayed, they will often work harder to produce a quality product.
 Best of all for the teacher, though, is that it can be an ongoing challenge throughout the year and only requires paper and pencil!

 If you try this, leave a comment and let us know how it went.
 Better yet, please consider joining our Facebook group where you can share and connect with other teachers whose students are doing the same thing.
-It would be fun for your students to solve puzzles created by other students and also share their own original puzzles!
+It would be fun for your students to solve puzzles other students created and share their original puzzles!

 STRUCTURES, SYSTEMS, MYSTERIES, IMPACT